Present Ascent

 Resources

-If you are interested in learning more about death, dying and funerals, the following resources are a wonderful place to start…
+If you are interested in learning more about death, dying, funerals and grief, the following resources are a good place to start…

 Books